 What Is Open-Book Management?

 Open-book management (OBM) is the business practice of creating transparency by sharing financial information with employees.
-This includes financial education for your employees and showing them how their production influences the finances.
+This includes financial education for your employees and showing them how their production influences the company's finances.
 It is an easy-to-learn and fun management system intended to be a discipline that is developed over time, rather than being a one-time fix.

-What Information Is Shared in Open-Book Management?
+What Information Gets Shared in Open-Book Management?

 The whole point of The Great Game of Business® is to get employees thinking about how their individual tasks contribute to improving the company.
 The specific financial information being shared is only the information that is necessary to accomplish this, and every organization will have slightly different numbers they focus on.